 - 42. The Common Approach to Pollution was endorsed at the 29th Senior Officials Meeting (SOM) of the UN Environment Management Group (EMG), on 10 October 2023.
 The SOM agreed to establish an Issue Management Group (IMG) on Pollution to facilitate a coordinated approach to the implementation of the Common Approach.
 Additionally, the EMG Senior Officials urged UN entities to incorporate the Common Approach to Pollution in their respective frameworks, strategies and work programmes. - 43.
 The IMG on Pollution will lead the preparation of an Implementation Plan, expanding on the work of the EMG Consultative Process on Pollution.
 The Plan will guide UN entities in integrating the Common Approach to Pollution within their respective programmes, and throw light on the design and delivery of their assistance strategies for Member States.
-The implementation modalities may include both system-wide efforts, engaging a sub-set of agencies on issues of relevance, or preparation of an issue-specific UN offer of assistance.113 The Implementation Plan may include the following activities:

-- a.
-Production and dissemination of joint knowledge products, advocacy, messages and communication about the Common Approach to Pollution. - b.
-Compilation of good practices and lessons learned from the UN agencies' progress with the Common Approach to Pollution.
-This is in line with the Common Approach to Integrating Biodiversity and Nature-based Solutions for Sustainable Development into United Nations Policy and Programme Planning and Delivery. - c.
-Mainstreaming objectives and outcomes of the Common Approach to Pollution in UN joint-country programming, starting at the Common Country Analysis (CCA) stage, the UN Sustainable Development Cooperation Framework (UNSDCF), and other interagency assistance planning mechanisms at all levels, from global to subnational. - d.
-Creation of joint programmes, initiatives or coalitions and joint mobilization of resources for the implementation of the Common Approach to Pollution, as whole or for selected objectives and outcomes. - e.
-Mobilization of the UN System to contribute to the development, implementation and outreach at key international policy processes, conferences and frameworks related to pollution, including chemicals and waste. - 44.
+The implementation modalities may include both system-wide efforts, engaging a sub-set of agencies on issues of relevance, or preparation of an issue-specific UN offer of assistance.
+The Implementation Plan may include the following activities: - Production and dissemination of joint knowledge products, advocacy, messages and communication about the Common Approach to Pollution. - Compilation of good practices and lessons learned from the UN agencies' progress with the Common Approach to Pollution.
+This is in line with the Common Approach to Integrating Biodiversity and Naturebased Solutions for Sustainable Development into United Nations Policy and Programme Planning and Delivery. - Mainstreaming objectives and outcomes of the Common Approach to Pollution in UN joint-country programming, starting at the Common Country Analysis (CCA) stage, the UN Sustainable Development Cooperation Framework (UNSDCF), and other inter-agency assistance planning mechanisms at all levels, from global to subnational. - Creation of joint programmes, initiatives or coalitions and joint mobilization of resources for the implementation of the Common Approach to Pollution, as whole or for selected objectives and outcomes. - Mobilization of the UN System to contribute to the development, implementation and outreach at key international policy processes, conferences and frameworks related to pollution, including chemicals and waste. - 44.
 In developing the Implementation Plan, reference should be made to the outcomes of the 2023 SDG Summit (September 2023), the fifth session of the International Conference on Chemicals Management (ICCM5, September 2023), the Science-Policy Panel (negotiations to be concluded in 2024), and other instruments. - 45.
 Monitoring of the Implementation Plan should draw on existing reporting to operationalize the framework and accelerate action, to achieve outlined objectives and outcomes.
-Concrete indicators to gauge progress in implementing the Common Approach to Pollution with baseline could be developed by the proposed IMG and include: - Pollution prevention and reduction indicators of the Quadrennial Comprehensive Policy Review (QCPR) - b.
-Indicators reflecting mainstreaming of pollution prevention and reduction in the strategies, plans and frameworks of individual UN entities - c.
-Documentation of pollution footprint reduction in UN System operations and facilities, as a part of the UN Strategy for Sustainability Management 2020-2030.
+Concrete indicators to gauge progress in implementing the Common Approach to Pollution with baseline could be developed by the proposed IMG and include: - Pollution prevention and reduction indicators of the Quadrennial Comprehensive Policy Review (QCPR) - Indicators reflecting mainstreaming of pollution prevention and reduction in the strategies, plans and frameworks of individual UN entities

-113 An example of this is the EMG-coordinated preparation of "UN Common Offer to support an inclusive and just transition towards a plastic pollution-free planet" in preparation as of July 2023.
+&lt;sup>113 An example of this is the EMG-coordinated preparation of "UN Common Offer to support an inclusive and just transition towards a plastic pollution-free planet" in preparation as of July 2023.